All Episodes

 No, they weren't.

-I'm I'm not even gonna go there.
+I'm not even going to go there.

 There's not a lot of good that came out of this.